 The eight factsheets are available below.
 Five crop factsheets present cost of production data for potatoes, onions, carrots, winter squash, and lettuce.
 Supplemental factsheets present crop profitability comparisons, whole farm financial metrics, and tips for success when undertaking cost of production analysis.
 (To download printable 8.5x11 files, click here »)

-Contact Jen Miller to request a copy of the workbook or with any questions about this project.
+Contact Jen Miller with any questions about this project.

 This work was made possible by the USDA Specialty Crop Block Grant Program.